hluk/CopyQ/docs/scripting-api.rst

    Get or set current tray and window icon color name.

+   Resets color if color name is empty string.

-   Throws exception is the color name is invalid.
+   Throws exception is the color name is not empty and invalid.

    .. code-block:: js